J. B. Jeyaretnam: First opposition Member of Parliament since 1965

 Jeyaretnam contested in a three-cornered fight during the 1981 by-election in Anson SMC against Pang Kim Hin of the PAP and Harbans Singh of the United People's Front.
 He won with 51.93% of the vote against Pang's 47.1% and Singh's 0.97%, becoming the first opposition politician to be elected to Parliament since Singapore gained independence in 1965.
 In the same year, Jeyaretnam represented Chiam See Tong, founder of the opposition Singapore Democratic Party, in filing a writ in the High Court seeking damages from Defence Minister Howe Yoon Chong and Foreign Affairs Minister S. Dhanabalan for slandering him during the speeches they made in 1980.
 Chiam eventually dropped the lawsuits against Howe and Dhanabalan after they publicly apologised to him.

-In 1982, a complaint against Jeyaretnam was referred to the Committee of Privileges, which looks into allegations of breaches of parliamentary privilege.
+In 1982, a complaint against Jeyaretnam was referred to the Singapore Parliament's Committee of Privileges, which looks into allegations of breaches of parliamentary privilege.
 He received a reprimand for not declaring a conflict of interest in an issue he brought up in Parliament which involved a person whom he was representing as a lawyer.

 Jeyaretnam contested in Anson SMC again during the 1984 general election and won with 56.81% of the vote against the PAP candidate Ng Pock Too's 43.19%.
 The 1984 general election also saw Chiam winning the election in Potong Pasir SMC with 60.28% against the PAP candidate Mah Bow Tan.
 Jeyaretnam and Chiam were the only two elected opposition Members of Parliament in the Sixth Parliament.

 Parliamentary fines and loss of parliamentary seat

 In March 1986, Jeyaretnam was referred to the Committee of Privileges again for making an unsubstantiated allegation in Parliament about the wrongful arrest of a citizen and failing to declare a conflict of interest in an issue he brought up in Parliament.
 He received two fines amounting to S$2,000.

-Jeyaretnam was also fined S$1,000 by the Committee for alleging that the Cabinet had interfered with the Subordinate Courts.
-After he sent letters to Anson SMC residents about the Committee's conduct during his hearing, he was fined a total of S$25,000 for making a distorted report of the hearing in his letters.
+Jeyaretnam was also fined S$1,000 by the committee for alleging that the Cabinet had interfered with the Subordinate Courts.
+After he sent letters to Anson SMC residents about the committee's conduct during his hearing, he was fined a total of S$25,000 for making a distorted report of the hearing in his letters.

 On 10 November 1986, Jeyaretnam lost his parliamentary seat following his convictions for making false statements.

-Jeyaretnam was fined S$10,000 in 1987 on a complaint that he, as the editor of the Workers' Party's newsletter "The Hammer", had allowed the publication of a distorted report on the Committee in December 1986.
+Jeyaretnam was fined S$10,000 in 1987 on a complaint that he, as the editor of the Workers' Party's newsletter "The Hammer", had allowed the publication of a distorted report on the committee in December 1986.
 The Workers' Party's executive council was also fined S$5,000.

+Presidential elections

+In 1993, Jeyaretnam submitted an application for a certificate of eligibility to contest the presidential election but his application was rejected.